xiaoxi-s/xiaoxi-s.github.io/index.md

 ### Feature Extractor

-Although this project is not aimmed at testing different feature extractor, we also tried another feature extractor, [wide residual network 50-2 (WRN)](https://arxiv.org/pdf/1605.07146.pdf).
+Although this project is not aimmed at testing different feature extractors, we also tried another feature extractor, [wide residual network 50-2 (WRN)](https://arxiv.org/pdf/1605.07146.pdf).
 However, WRN is more computationally expensive (takes much longer to train) and yields much worse result than dense net.
 Therefore, we eventually stick to our initial choice.

 ## Material